ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 ---

 ```
-created: 2022-11-19, updated: 2022-11-19
+created: 2022-11-19, updated: 2022-12-04
 ```

-**Energy prices are volatile** - the price of gas, oil and electricity all swing significantly, driven by politics, technology, climate and the weather.
+**Energy prices are volatile** - the prices of energy commodities such as gas, oil and electricity all change year on year, driven by politics, technology, climate and the weather.

-Prices are crucial for allocating capital to energy projects - the economic viability of solar, battery and energy efficiency projects all depend on **energy price assumptions** used in business case models.
+Prices are signals that guide capital allocation to energy projects - the **economic viability of solar, battery and energy efficiency** all depend on the **energy price assumptions** used in to model their economic return.

-This post will show why the **standard industry approaches** to energy prices for investments in energy assets are hiding a **huge source of error** - variance in estimations of project performance that occur due to improper handling of energy price data.
+This post will show why the **standard industry approaches** for handling energy prices for investments in energy assets are hiding a **huge source of error** - variance in estimations of project performance that occur due to improper handling of energy price data.

-You can find the source code & data for this work at [adgefficiency/typical-year-forecasting-electricity-prices](https://github.com/ADGEfficiency/typical-year-forecasting-electricity-prices).
+You can find supporting materials (source code & data) for this work at [adgefficiency/typical-year-forecasting-electricity-prices](https://github.com/ADGEfficiency/typical-year-forecasting-electricity-prices).

 # What is a Typical Year Forecast?